 Frequently Asked Questions

 Why do we offer accommodations?
 Educational environments are most often set up to privilege a particular kind of learner (i.e., one who can process information quickly, can write notes and listen simultaneously, can maintain concentration and focus for long periods of time without interruption).
-Providing an accommodation does not give the student with a disability an unfair advantage.
-It simply alters the learning environment in such a manner that the student with a disability has the same opportunity to learn and demonstrate their learning as the student without a disability.
+Providing accommodation does not give the student with a disability an unfair advantage.
+It simply alters the learning environment in such a manner that the student with a disability has the same opportunity to learn and demonstrate their learning as a student without a disability.

 How do I talk to my professor about accommodations?
 Each student has the right to determine when and if they choose to disclose the nature of a disability.
 We know that communication is important and we encourage students to discuss their learning needs, as well as their strengths and weaknesses with faculty directly or with support from DS staff.
 In talking with faculty, students should have some questions ready, such as:

 - This is my accommodation plan–I’d like to discuss it with you.
 How would these accommodations fit into your course?

 - I regularly use (testing, computer, extra time..) how would this be implemented?

 - How would you like me to let you know about (testing, extensions of time, etc…)

 - When would be a good time to follow up?

 If students have questions or concerns they can also connect with Disability Services and ask for support as part of these conversations.